hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I love the console.
 It's a playground.

 [17:53:38](#3nxr2GmepivEYt06SHRqGhOAU35KRlul7vV1Nn4JvvY) <rgchris (Christopher Ross-Gill)>:
-I think it should exist, I don't think it should be the preeminent interface Ì†ΩÌ∏à
+I think it should exist, I don't think it should be the preeminent interface üòà

 [17:54:17](#IUhFvD6qyopeqOkOYRGcFKgEDIpP_EWlc6wIsmglXh8) <greggirwin (Gregg Irwin)>:
 What should be then?